 The gas producer group sees storage inventories beginning the summer at 1.7 Tcf and ending the season at 3.52 Tcf, which Conway said would be “near the working storage maximums” for the industry.
 “If you see storage continuing to build during the summer, later in the summer it can become a significant [downward] influence on price,” he noted.

-"Barring any wildcard events like heat and hurricanes impacting storage levels before that time [end of summer], storage will become more of a downward price influence at that point."
+“Barring any wildcard events like heat and hurricanes impacting storage levels before that time [end of summer], storage will become more of a downward price influence at that point.”
 But for now, the NGSA sees little, if any, downward price pressure from storage.
-While there will be a reduced rate of injection this summer (59.7 Bcf weekly average vs. 64.8 Bcf weekly average in summer 2005), "it appears storage demand during the summer period will actually be off by only about 0.8 Bcf/d, not quite enough in our estimation to result in downward pressure during the entire season," Conway said.
+Although weekly storage injections will fall to an average of 59.7 Bcf this summer, “it appears storage demand during the summer period will actually be off by only about 0.8 Bcf/d, not quite enough in our estimation to result in downward pressure during the entire season,” Conway said.

 Storage-induced shut-ins are not a certainty, but they are a “potential circumstance that could occur” this summer, he said.

 The NGSA predicted that gas consumption during the cooling season will be 51.3 Bcf/d, 0.2% below the summer 2005 demand level of 51.4 Bcf/d.
 “Cooler weather this summer will likely result in lower demand for electricity and, consequently, lower levels of gas-fired generation, leaving room for the return of some industrial demand,” the producer group said.